Ty-R/discord-item-catalogue/README.md

 ### Removing listings

 Listing removal is identical to the standard [removal command](#removing-a-listing) except an admin would skip the ownership check.

+### Toggle sellers

+Seller toggle is identical to the standard [toggle command](#toggle-seller-visibility) except an admin would skip the ownership check.

 ### Purging a user